 Just saying the words “I feel bad” almost immediately brought emotions back down to the baseline.

 Here are ways to use affect labeling to help yourself or others in the midst of a difficult conversation.

 Using affect labeling to help yourself

 Lieberman suggests three ways to use affect labeling to quell a strong emotion of your own:

-- Thinking about it.
-I have a quick, silent conversation with myself.
-It goes something like this: What emotion am I feeling right now?
+Have a quick, silent conversation with yourself.
+It might go something like this: What emotion am I feeling right now?
 Huh.
 Yep, that’s it: Exasperation.
-I’m feeling complete and utter exasperation.

-- Verbalizing it.
 You don’t have to exit the difficult conversation to use this emotion-controlling device.
-Experiment with labeling your emotional state out loud.
-Be careful not to use it as a weapon.
-Just state what is, like this: I’m realizing I’m pretty angry right now.
+Experiment with labeling your emotional state out loud and be careful not to use it as a weapon.
+Just state it simply, like this: I’m realizing I’m pretty exasperated right now.

 The last thing someone angry wants to hear is another person judging them for their anger (click to tweet).
 So tread carefully when using this idea with someone else.
 Here’s how to do it with finesse:

 Since none of us can possibly know for sure what nuanced emotion someone else is feeling, it’s far better to ask than assume.
 Asking might sound something like this: You sound pretty frustrated.
 Is that right?